SeanLimHH/Arcade-Game/README.md

 The idea is to match this decimal value to the result of the expression computed on the output board.

 To lock in the results, the player has to press the green button to "confirm" his binary input expression.
 Then the FPGA will match with the result of the computed value of the expression on the output board.
 (For 17, b00010001, a valid expression on the output board is B + 6.
 Which is 11 + 6 = 17.
 If the green button is pressed, a new expression is generated on the output board and the score increases by 1.)

+The three squares beside the green button will display the decimal value of the current binary input expression.
+This will display regardless of whether the green button is pressed, so that the game is not too difficult for the general public